Borrowers are reassessing their budgets as student loan payments resume after pandemic pause

 Millions of Americans must start repaying their federal student loans again in October, with monthly payments averaging hundreds of dollars a month.
-(Steven Senne, Copyright 2023 The Associated Press.
-All rights reserved)federal student loans again in October, with monthly payments averaging hundreds of dollars a month.
+Justin Cole, 35, of Little Rock, Arkansas, said he doesn’t know how he’s going to come up with the $166 a month he’ll owe starting in October.

-To get ready, borrowers are cutting expenses, taking on additional work, and looking for options to reduce their monthly payments.
+That’s the estimated payment on his roughly $19,000 of loans from paying for college more than 10 years ago.

-Megan McClelland, 38, said she has started asking for October shifts with a catering company and a winery to help supplement her income.
-McClelland's main job is as a counselor at Petaluma High School in California.
-During the more than three years payments were, she paid off her car loan and was able to save for the first time.
-She'll put the $235 she was spending on her car payment toward her student loan, but that still leaves another $270 or so she'll have to reallocate or earn.
+“I’m already in a mountain of debt, and while I just got a raise at work, it doesn’t go into effect until we’re full staffed at my family practice clinic,” he said.
+Cole works the front office at a medical practice, checking in patients, handling records and managing payment collection.
+Some of his other debt comes from medical expenses after a car accident early in the pandemic.

 Education Department confirms student loans will restart even if government closesAbout 28 million borrowers will be expected to make a payment in October.